 While we’re obviously big advocates of online bingo, it wouldn’t exist if it weren’t for the many bingo halls that continue to hold in-person games.
 Most people learn how to play bingo through playing with family at home or some charity function or school activity, but a bingo hall is a different experience.
-People who play bingo in dedicated buildings can get quite intense over their game!
+People who play bingo games in dedicated buildings can get quite intense over their game!

 Perhaps you’ve been curious about visiting a bingo hall.
 Will it be like your online experience?
 Or maybe you just want something to do?
 Here’s what you’ll need to know.